-Sean Lynch, DC is certified by the Colorado High School Athletic Association to conduct sports physicals for athletes of all ages.
+Sean Lynch, DC and Curt Krause, DC, CCSP are certified by the Colorado High School Athletic Association to conduct sports physicals for athletes of all ages.

 Playing on a community or school sports team is a great way for teens to stay in shape and learn teamwork.
 That's probably why more than 38 million American children and teenagers play at least one sport.

 No matter which sport your teen plays, whether it's soccer, football, baseball, track, or martial arts, there's always a risk of getting hurt.
 The casualties of teen sports can range from minor sprained ankles and repetitive strains, to more serious conditions like heat stroke or exercise-induced asthma.
 Some kids have serious allergic reactions to bees and other stinging insects found around playing fields.

 To avoid getting hurt or sick on the field, court, and track, teens need to be prepared.
 That preparation starts with seeing a health care provider for a sports physical to make sure their bodies are ready for the season ahead.

 What Is a Sports Physical?

 A sports physical, also known as a pre-participation physical examination, is a check-up to assess a teen's health and fitness as it relates to a sport.
 It is not the same as a regular physical.
 During the sports physical, the health care provider looks for any diseases or injuries that could make it unsafe to participate in sports.